brimshot/AttributeHelper/README.md

 The helper methods allow you to quickly access information about what attributes a class, method or parameter has, including filtering via callback, and retrieve instances of those attributes.

 You can also bulk execute all methods on a class that match a given list of attributes.
-This type of meta-programming can sometimes help create projects that are open to future extension without the need to alter existing code.
+This type of meta-programming can help create projects that are open to future extension without the need to alter existing code.

-The same functionality from the static `AttributeHelper` class is also provided as a class trait named `HasAttribute`
+This package contains both a static `AttributeHelper` class and a class trait that provides the same functionality in a class method context named `HasAttribute`

 ## Installation